ngjsjordan/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `ap 2 d/2025-01-01T12:00 b/1` in order to add an appointment.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1` in order to delete the first person in the displayed list.

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />